japatsu/rubber-arrows/README.md

 While drawing an arrow, right-click starts a new segment.

-## Hot-key toggle
+## Hot-key

-Rubber Arrow tool can be activated via a hot-key.
-The tool stays active until the hot-key is released.
-The previous tool is re-activated automatically.
+Rubber Arrow tool can be activated via a hot-key which removes the need to search for correct tools from the controls menu.

-Using the hot-key removes the need to search for the tool from the menus.
-And when you're done, this feature zeroes the clicks you need to get back where you were.
+The arrow tool stays active until the hot-key is released.
+Previous tool gets re-activated automatically.

-The default hot-key is `LeftShift`.
+The default hot-key is `ShiftLeft`.
 You can change it to your liking from `Game settings -> Configure Controls -> Rubber Arrows`.

 ![configure_controls](https://user-images.githubusercontent.com/61741172/192744985-4fa4fcb6-f036-4d35-9c78-61038be3c0b3.png)

-If you, for some reason, rather use the tool from the controls menu, you can find Rubber Arrows from there too.
+If you still rather use the tool from the controls menu, you can find it from there too.

 ## Customizable